elliottback/Whisky-Reviews/reviews/Laphroaig 10 Year Old Cask Strength Batch 12 v2.md

 * **Taste:** big peaty BBQ smoke, roast smores, a touch of strawberry, burnt lemon, and thick, rich, oily bandaids
 * **Finish:** long, the intensity fades to a soothing peat lozenge with caramel and vanilla

-This still goes extremely hard, it's deliciously fantastic, and unbeattable for the price.
+This still goes extremely hard, it's deliciously fantastic, and unbeatable for the price.

 **Rating: 8/10**